-- Dr. Kelvin Chan, who was not present for the discussion of nivolumab/ipilimumab plus PDC during the meeting - Dr. Anil Abraham Joy, who was excluded from voting due to a conflict of interest - Dr. Maureen Trudeau, who did not vote due to her role as the pERC Chair.
+- Dr. Kelvin Chan and Dr. Matt Cheung, who were not present for the discussion of nivolumab/ipilimumab plus PDC during the meeting - Dr. Anil Abraham Joy, who was excluded from voting due to a conflict of interest - Dr. Maureen Trudeau, who did not vote due to her role as the pERC Chair.